 - "Honjozo" production method.

-In US, Yamasa's organic marudaizu soy sauce is definitely a good option to consider.
+In the US, Yamasa’s organic marudaizu soy sauce is definitely a good option to consider.
 Yamasa is a long-established soy sauce manufacturer founded in 1645.

-In Japan, I currently use Daitoku shoyu's organic soy sauce.
-I buy in bulk and it has lasted for a long long time even though I literally use soy sauce every day.
+In Japan, I currently use Daitoku shoyu’s organic soy sauce.
+I buy in bulk, and it has lasted for a long, long time, even though I literally use soy sauce every day.

 Miso Paste

-In US, I recommend Marukome's miso paste.
-Founded in 1854, the company is known as one of Japan's leading miso makers.
+In the US, I recommend Marukome’s miso paste.
+Founded in 1854, the company is known as one of Japan’s leading miso makers.

 Mirin

 Mirin is a liquor seasoning with a mild and gentle sweetness made from glutinous rice, which is often translated as sweet cooking sake.
 It is an indispensable condiment for Japanese cuisine, adding a hint of sweetness and a more authentic Japanese flavor to dishes.
-Simmering down the ingredients gives them a shine that improves the appearance of the dish and gives it more depth of flavor.

-In the US, for a high quality affordable hon mirin I recommend Hinode Hon Mirin.
-Hinode is a well-known manufacturer of seasonings, mainly mirin and brewed vinegar, it's headquarters are located in Hyogo Prefecture.
-If you're looking for some premium quality hon mirin, Kokonoe Jun Mikawa Hon Mirin is also available on Amazon US.
-If you're looking for something a bit easier on the wallet and don't mind that it's not real hon mirin, Kikkoman's Manjo Aji Mirin would be a great option for you.
+If you’re looking for something a bit easier on the wallet and don’t mind that it’s not real hon mirin, Kikkoman’s Manjo Aji Mirin would be a great option for you.

 In Japan, I currently use Ogasawara Mirin Jozo's Mikawa Mirin "Minetakara".